 Square of Petit Sablon

-As we craved more Brussels’ beautiful views, we headed to Ferris Wheel, related to the London Eye.
+We headed to the Ferris Wheel, related to the London Eye, as we craved more of Brussels’ beautiful views.
 The wheel goes 55 meters up in the sky and offers a gorgeous panorama of Brussels.
 The area near the wheel is considered a gathering place for young people and one of the city’s best viewpoints.

 Marie Louise Square

-Another beautiful park with a pond in the middle, Marie Louise Square, definitely makes a quick stop on your one-day in Brussels itinerary.
-The remarkable trees and the exotic red-eared slider turtles which have colonized the pond make the square charming.
-We bumped into this place by mistake while heading to our accommodation.
+Another beautiful park with a pond in the middle, Marie Louise Square, definitely makes a quick stop on your one day in Brussels.
+The remarkable trees and the exotic red-eared slider turtles that have colonized the pond make the square charming.

-One Day In Brussels Itinerary – Interactive Map
+Interactive Map of Your One Day In Brussels Itinerary